void-ripper/mccloud/README.md

-# mcriddle
+# mccloud

 This a simple peer to peer blockchain network.

 **Why?**

-mcriddle solves the problem of atomic actions and unique data creation in a peer to peer network.
+mccloud solves the problem of atomic actions and unique data creation in a peer to peer network.
 This project is motivated to have a faster and more energy conservative solution then for, example Bitcoins proof-of-work algorithm.